 And what did I make?

 A vintage pillowcase dry erase board!
 With a little cup glued to the frame to hold your dry erase marker.
+I got this idea from a friend of mine, who recently brought dry erase wall coating.
+I really liked the idea of it, but I just thought I would try something a bit different.

 Here's what I started with.